Citywide Metro Ballot

 High School Sports Award Ballot

-No matter the city you live in, a high school sports ballot will be a great win in your community.
+No matter the city you live in, a high school sports ballot can be a year-round success in your community.
 People love the chance to campaign for their favorite schools.
 Categories can include anything from best quarterback and best cheerleading squad to favorite post-game hangout and best mascot.

 The Signal’s high school sports ballot was sponsored by Providence Medical Institute, a brand new medical facility hoping to target the families in their community.
 Not only did the paper make $5,000 from the sponsorship, but the ballot also lead to over 31,000 votes and garnered 1,000+ email addresses for their database.